minreiseah/cvwo-assignment/documentation/API.md

 ### Threads

 Retrieve all threads or threads from a specific category.
 Create threads in a specific category.
+Edit or delete threads.

 #### `GET /threads`